VacsoLLC/frameworkTicketing/README.md

 Framework Ticketing is an application built on top of frameworkBackend and frameworkFrontend.
 Framework is designed for you to build internal enterprise applications quickly and easily.

-## WARNING: Alpha!
+## WARNING: Beta!

-Framework Ticketing is alpha level code.
-It is under active development and should not be used in production at this time.
+Framework Ticketing is pre-release.
+It is under active development and should be used with caution.

 ## Features

-- **SAML Single Sign-On (SSO)**: Integrated SSO capabilities for secure and convenient user authentication, supporting widely-used services like Microsoft Azure AD and Google Workspace.
-- **Email Integration**: Seamlessly connect with Microsoft Exchange Online and Google Gmail for email ticket generation and update notification.
+- Automatic ticket create and update from emails
+- Self-service customer portal
+- Single sign-on integration
+- AI-powered vector embedding search
+- Time tracking

 ## Demo